buenhyden/buenhyden-blog/content/posts/dev-ops/container/container-registry/_index.md

 ---
 title: Container Registry
 date: 2023-11-05T00:46:00+09:00
-description: "a repository—or collection of repositories—used to store and access container images"
+description: a repository—or collection of repositories—used to store and access container images
-summary: "a repository—or collection of repositories—used to store and access container images"
+summary: a repository—or collection of repositories—used to store and access container images
 linkTitle: Container Registry
 series:
   - Container